TheRemjx01/ng-nguyen-blog/lib/md/nab-achieve.md

+- Being promoted as **Lead Engineer** since 2022.
-- Self-learn (using Company ACloudGuru subscription) & certified AWS Associate Solution Architect within 1 month in NAB.
+- Certified **AWS Associate Solution Architect** in 2021.
 - Been trusted and recognized both in VN and AU.
-- Successfully built an MVP within 1 month in an OpenBanking key project.
+- Successfully designed, built & released a key MVP project within 1 month.
+- Successfully built & released Error Handling V2 in 2022.
+- Conduct over 20 interviews in 2021 for NAB.